-To create change, we have to change our mind about who we are.
-And this change has to occur at both the conscious and subconscious levels of mind.
+In order for change to be effective, it must occur at both the conscious and subconscious levels of mind.
 While it's easy to make a decision to change our mind at the conscious level, changing our mind at the subconscious level is more challenging.
 Change at the subconscious level requires commitment, a strong desire, and an understanding of how the creative process works at the subconscious level.

 Repetitions and Affirmations--Repetitive thoughts can be quite powerful.
 When we hear the same thoughts over and over again as we grow up, those thoughts can become the basis for the belief systems we develop and carry with us into our adult lives.
 The repeated experiences we have throughout our childhood also helps form the foundation for the patterns of behavior we exhibit as adults.

 One way to create change is through affirmations.
 Affirmations can help change old belief systems that no longer serve our best interests.
 Affirmations require a high level of commitment to stick with the new thoughts and take a great deal of time to take effect.
 Affirmations are usually repeated in the awake, beta state of mind.
 They can also be repeated at night before you go to sleep and in the morning when you wake up.
 They are most effective when they are repeated in a relaxed, alpha state accompanied by confident energy and aided by a relevant visualization that mimics your success in creating change.
 Of course, when you do that, you've moved from simply repeating affirmations into self-hypnosis.
 Self-suggestions are essentially the same thing as affirmations.